Amegahy/film-database/README.md

 - Next, will need to combine this check with the logged in check from the previous stage.
 This way the page will only appear if the user is logged in.
     - Looks like there is no native AND operator for the if statements so will have to do nested ifs

+### 3. Gallery
+- Firstly need to setup API keys via https://www.themoviedb.org/settings/api
+- Have the API keys, now need to get JSON data via PHP get call.
+However, could not get the call to integrate with the antler variables.
+For some reason the data was no being pulled through to the HTML file.
+Due to time restraints, I ahve added the call into the inline JS and output the list of moives that way.
+Not really happy with this, but it does function and this would be an area I'd like to redo.
+- Focused just on functionality in this branch as style changes can be done closer to the end of the project.

 ## Given more time

 Below I will document the points I would have liked to improve upon given more time and resources: